 Old worn-out mats are easily recycled without harming the environment, and new timber crane mats are easily available too, using sustainably sourced hardwood.

-4. Protect above and below
+4. Protects heavy machinery and ground below

 Hardwood outrigger mats give your crane vehicle a wider area of contact with the ground, reducing its risk of toppling over.

 But by doing so, they also spread the pressure over a larger area – this means less damage to the ground surface in any one area, and less landscaping to do in the final stages of your project.